AllStarLink/ASL3/README.md

 					;file = external file lookup only
 ```
 The node lookup routines will output debug information showing the node lookups if the debug level is set to 4 or higher.

-The ASterisk CLI comand `rpt lookup 2000` for example will show the IP address of node 2000.
-IP address on the Linux CLI is `nslookup 2000.nodes.allstarlink.org`, for example.

 This document was created by Danny Lloyd/KB4MDD